ntbfin00/ClustModel/README.md

 --------------------------------------------------------
 TNGextract
 ==========
-Extracts For use with IllustrisTNG simulation
+For use with IllustrisTNG simulation TNG300-1 at z=0.
+Extract all required ClustModel inputs (positions, masses, velocities, dispersions) from IllustrisTNG.

 #### OUTPUT:
-- positions.dat - projected x and y galaxy tracer positions (in arcsecs)
+- 'positions.dat' - projected x and y galaxy tracer positions (in arcsecs)